 Hell No!
 We won’t go!
-Anti-Demovictions parade shows the Metrotown tenants’ movement continues to grow: By Erika S.
+Anti-Demovictions parade shows the Metrotown tenants’ movement continues to grow

 The rally and parade on Saturday, July 23 organized by Stop Demovictions in Burnaby and Alliance Against Displacement, was a celebration of community, hope and persistence.
 Nearly a hundred concerned people came together to support the movement and to voice their demand for affordable housing in their diminishing neighbourhoods as a basic human need.
 Showing up, being seen and heard was yet another sign that we won’t go without a good fight for our rights.

 We gathered close to the building that we had previously occupied, demonstrating that being evicted from there (by an injunction on behalf of the developer, Amacon) does not stop us!

 Dressed in her beautiful regalia, Sadie Morris (Nuu-chah-nulth, Irish) opened the rally with an Okanagan song of thanks, and expressed the importance of housing for all people who have or will have no place to go, that homelessness must end.

 Nancy Yee from the Stop Demovictions Burnaby Campaign stressed that Mayor Corrigan is not doing his job; he’s not protecting Burnaby citizens from demo-viction.
 And Natalie Knight from The Volcano Newspaper spoke to the crime that is happening in this neighbourhood in bright daylight.
 She said that the law that is permitting demovictions is criminal and needs to be broken to be changed.